bespoken/bespoken-docs/blogs/202004_multitest.md

 ## Now it's your turn
 If you are already a Dashboard user, you can go into any of your voice apps and start adding new tests to them.
 If you are not, then I invite you to try our 30-day free trial by signing up [here](https://apps.bespoken.io)

 Give it a try and let me know your thoughts.
 Is there something you would like us to improve?
-A bug that slipped through our hands?
+A bug that slipped through the cracks?
 Write to me at diego@bespoken.io and I'll be glad to take care of it.
-We hope you found this useful, we firmly believe it is a big step on improving our Dashboard experience and the foundation of many more good things to come.
+We hope you found this useful - we firmly believe it is a big step towards improving our Dashboard experience and the foundation of many more good things to come.